AtesComp/Vinetto/ReadMe.md

 # Vinetto

-A thumbnail file parser.
+Vinetto is a thumbnail file (i.e., thumbs.db) parser that can read a variety of these files.
 Based on the original Vinetto by Michel Roukine.

+This is a much needed update to the latest original Vinetto (version 0.7).

 This version should be compatible with Python 2 and 3.
 It should work on Linux, Mac, and Windows.
 Testing has currently been limited to Linux.

 Usage Overview:
 --------------

-  Vinetto is a thumbnail file (i.e., thumbs.db) parser that can read a variety of these files.
-This is a much needed update to the latest original Vinetto (version 0.7).

-  This version is designed to be cross compatible between Python 2 and 3.

 ```
     usage: vinetto [-h] [--version] [-o DIR] [-H] [-U] [-q] [-s] thumbfile